As a landlord in Texas, you must be aware of the laws for breaking a lease, should you ever have a tenant who wants or needs to break their lease.

 1. Active Military Duty

 The Servicemembers Civil Relief Act (SCRA) gives servicemembers certain rights and obligations when it comes to breaking a lease.
-A tenant who is an active servicemember has a right to break their lease without penalty.
+A tenant who is an active servicemember has a right to break their lease early without penalty.

 - Prove that they intend to serve as an active servicemember for at least 90 days.